SN-Hermes/hermes-subnet/docs/miner.md

 # Miner

 Miners in our system are not traditional Bitcoin-style mining nodes.
-Instead, they operate at the foundational layer of the `SN SubQuery` service chain, acting as the final destination for all service requests and forming the core infrastructure of `SN SubQuery`.
+Instead, they operate at the foundational layer of the `SN SubQuery Hermes` service chain, acting as the final destination for all service requests and forming the core infrastructure of `SN SubQuery Hermes`.
 This role highlights the critical importance of miners within the ecosystem.

-In `SN SubQuery`, miners are rewarded based on their performance in responding to synthetic challenges.
+In `SN SubQuery Hermes`, miners are rewarded based on their performance in responding to synthetic challenges.
 To maximize profitability, miners are expected to engage in **continuously optimizing** response speed while keeping high factual accuracy.

 If you are familiar to bittensor subnet set up already, skip to [Optimize Miner Rewards](#optimise-miner-rewards).